computersarecool/night_walker/ttd.md

 # ONGOING QUESTIONS:
 Angular:
+  - Pages like 'About' do not need a controller.
+Do we use a null controller?
+  - Saving a route and not getting a 404
   - What does compile do in a directive?
   - Why is link returned in directive?
   - Why does a directive have a controller